 But it’s more likely that you’ll want to target specific groups of people who have something in common, like geography, demographics, behavior, and lifestyle.
-With a segmentation strategy, you improve your direct mail response by tailoring your offers, copy, and more for better engagement.
+With a segmentation strategy, you improve your direct mail response by tailoring your offers, copy, and more with a personal touch for better engagement.

 Prepare Your Data